PurdueHCR/Firestore/web_purduehcr/README.md

 ```
 This will install all of the flutter packages and create some required files to connect to the database.

+*Note: If the command never stops, talk to an Exec board member about getting the compiled files.
+Those are test.g.dart, prod.g.dart, dev.g.dart, and config.g.dart.
+You can manually add test, prod, and dev to the /lib/Configuration/env folder and config to lib/Configuration/ folder.*

 **Run Configuration**

 We are almost done.
 Lastly, we need to setup the run configurations.
 This will let us easily switch between environments.
 Let's start by setting up the test environment.
 1. In Android Studio, click on the button on the top bar labeled "Add Configuration".
 It is to the left of the Device Dropdown.
 2. In the pop-up window, click on the plus button on the top left to create a new configuration.